pierre-rouleau/pel/doc/pel-manual.rst

 ------------

 **Note:**
-         You do not need to build PEL for using it.
+         You **must** build PEL to use it.
-         Most people will simply want to install and use PEL.
-         If you are interested on how I byte-compile all files and how I prepare PEL to be distributed via an Emacs Lisp archive, then read on.
+         PEL uses the byte-compiler and macros to activate specific parts of the code and to speed it all up.
+Building is easy with make: just run ``make``.

 **Note 2:**
         At this moment, for this early version of PEL, I did not submit PEL package into Emacs Lisp archives like MELPA_.
-I will do this later, once I've had time to add support for several programming languages and that I have completed the customization.
+I may do this later, but the nature of PEL differs from a stand-alone package.

-To control command line build of the PEL distribution package, the byte compilation of all PEL Emacs Lisp source files, I wrote a GNU Makefile_ script and also the Emacs Lisp file build-pel.el_
+Use the Makefile_ to control command line build of the PEL distribution package, the byte compilation of all PEL Emacs Lisp source files.

 To see what you can do with the Makefile, move to the directory where it is located and issue the ``make help`` command which lists the available top-level targets and their purpose.

-**Current Limitations**:

-#.
-The current Makefile_ and build-pel.el_ assume that the files are
-   located in a specific location.
-#.
-Overall, this makefile is also a bit verbose and could be cleaned up.

-.. _Makefile:             ../Makefile

 PDF Documentation